maps-as-data/mapreader-autumn-workshop-2024/README.md

 2. `mapreader-autumn-workshop-2024-part2.ipynb`: A worked example of MapReader's text spotting pipeline.
 3. `mapreader-autumn-workshop-2024-part3-explore_text_on_maps.ipynb`: Some examples of how to work with the MapReader classification and text spotting outputs.

-Follow the instructions below to set up the notebook in Docker or on Google Colab.
+Follow the instructions below to set up the notebook in Docker, on Google Colab or locally.

 <h2>Table of contents</h2>